Prabhnith/Skillenza/README.md

 # Skillenza
-landing page for an event
+Landing page for an event created using HTML, CSS and BOOTSTRAP.